Church tabernacle

-A tabernacle or a sacrament house is a fixed, locked box in which the Eucharist (consecrated communion hosts) is stored as part of the "reserved sacrament" rite.
-A container for the same purpose, which is set directly into a wall, is called an aumbry.
+A tabernacle, also called a sacrament house, is a fixed, locked receptacle, usually located in a church or chapel, in which the Eucharist is reserved as part of the practice of keeping the "reserved sacrament".
+The word tabernacle means "dwelling place", which now refers to the place where "Christ dwells in the Eucharist".
+A container for the same purpose that is set directly into a wall is called an aumbry and has historically been used in this way in Western churches.

-Within Catholicism, Eastern Orthodoxy, and in some traditions of Lutheranism and Anglicanism, the tabernacle is a box-like or dome-like vessel for the exclusive reservation of the consecrated Eucharist.
-It is normally made from precious metals, stone or wood, and is lockable and secured to the altar or adjacent wall to prevent the consecrated elements within from being removed without authorization.
-These denominations believe that the Eucharist contains the real presence of Jesus, and thus use the term tabernacle, a word referring to the Old Testament tabernacle, which was the locus of God's presence among the Jewish people.
+Within the Catholic Church, Eastern Orthodoxy, and some Lutheran and Anglican traditions, the tabernacle functions as a box-like or dome-like vessel used exclusively for the reservation of the consecrated Eucharist.
+It is ordinarily constructed of solid, non-transparent, durable materials such as metal, stone, or wood, is fitted with a lock, and is required by liturgical and canonical norms to be immovable and secured so as to protect the sacrament from profanation or unauthorized removal.
+Since these denominations believe the Eucharist contains the real presence of Jesus, they utilize the term tabernacle to signal God's presence among the believers.

-The "reserved Eucharist" is secured in the tabernacle for distribution at services, for use when bringing Holy Communion to the sick, and, in the Western Church, as a focal point for reflection, meditation and prayer.
-Until the very late 20th century, it was required that the Christian tabernacle be covered with a tent-like veil (conopaeum) or have curtains across its door when the Eucharist is present within.
-Although this is no longer required in the 21st century, it continues to be the tradition in many places.
+The "reserved Eucharist" is secured in the tabernacle for distribution at services and to bring the Holy Communion to the sick.
+Within the Western Church, it serves as a focal point for reflection, meditation, and prayer.
+Until the late 20th century, the Christian tabernacle must be covered with a tent-like veil, otherwise known as conopaeum, or have curtains across it when the Eucharist is present within, including the colors white, gold, or the priest's liturgical colors.
+The purposes of conopaeum is "a sign of the reservation of the Blessed Sacrament as is the lamp which is kept burning before the tabernacle".
+Although this tradition is no longer required, it continues to be the tradition in many places, especially in traditionalist settings.

-By way of metaphor, Catholics and Orthodox alike also refer to the Blessed Virgin Mary as the tabernacle in their devotions (such as the Akathist hymn or Catholic Litanies to Mary) since as Theotokos, the Mother of God, she carried within her the body of Christ.
+Catholics and Orthodox laymen also refer to the Blessed Virgin Mary as the tabernacle in their devotions, as being the "Mother of God" or Theotokos, the Virgin Mary carried within her the body of Christ.